Synchronized swimming

-Synchronized swimming (in British English, synchronised swimming) or artistic swimming is a sport where swimmers perform a synchronized choreographed routine, accompanied by music.
-The sport is governed internationally by FINA (the Fédération internationale de natation or International Swimming Federation).
-It is traditionally a women's sport, although FINA introduced a new mixed gender duet competition that included one male swimmer in each duet at the 2015 World Aquatics Championships and LEN introduced men's individual events at the 2022 European Aquatics Championships.
+Synchronized swimming (in British English, synchronised swimming), also known as artistic swimming, is a sport where swimmers perform a synchronized choreographed routine, accompanied by music.
+The sport is governed internationally by World Aquatics (formerly known as FINA).
+It has traditionally been a women's sport, although FINA introduced a new mixed-gender duet competition that included one male swimmer in each duet at the 2015 World Aquatics Championships and European Aquatics introduced men's individual events at the 2022 European Aquatics Championships.
+From 2024, men are able to compete in the team event at the Olympics.

-Synchronised swimming has been part of the Summer Olympics program since 1984 and now features women's duet and team events.
-On instruction of the International Olympic Committee (IOC), FINA renamed the sport from "synchronized swimming" to "artistic swimming" in 2017—a decision that has faced controversy.
+Synchronized swimming has been part of the Summer Olympics program since 1984, featuring both women's duet and team events.
+In 2017, under the instruction of the International Olympic Committee (IOC), FINA renamed the sport from "synchronized swimming" to "artistic swimming" – a decision that has faced controversy.
+The new official name has yet to gain general acceptance beyond the core of the sport.